kiran-capoor94/kiran-capoor94.github.io/content/posts/journey-to-building-a-saas-product.md

     "VueJS",
   ]
 canonical_url: false
 description: "COVID 19 has been a disaster to almost every business & person, and my startup was not spared.
-Being a python & a web developer, I can build anything with my skill set.
-I just needed to find an opportunity."
+Being a python & a web developer, I can build anything with my skill set."
 ---

 COVID 19 has been a disaster to almost every business & person, and my startup was not spared.
 Being a python & a web developer, I can build anything with my skill set.
 I just needed to find an opportunity.